ana-albergaria/LAPR2-ISEP/docs/SprintD/US_16/US16_OverviewTestsAnalysePerformance.md

 ### 1.7 Other Relevant Remarks

 The present US is held many times during the business.
-As the Company works in the analysis/testing field, it's crucial xxxxxx.
+As the Company wants to decrease the number of tests waiting for its result, it's crucial for the Laboratory Coordinator to frequently have an overview of all the tests performed and analyse the overall performance of the company.
+In this way, he can find the days when the company performance was less effective and figure out the cause of it.

 ## 2. OO Analysis